 - Data Cleaning and Preparation: This involves identifying and fixing any errors, inconsistencies, or missing values in the data.
 It is a crucial step in EDA, as these issues can distort your analysis and lead to misleading conclusions.

 - Data Visualization: This involves creating plots and charts to help you understand and communicate the patterns and trends in your data.
-There are many different types of plots and charts that can be used, including line plots, bar charts, box plots, and heat maps.
+Many different plots and charts can be used, including line plots, bar charts, box plots, and heat maps.

 How to Perform EDA?

-Let’s explore steps of Exploratory data analysis in detail using customer churn analysis based on the customers behaviour on the website or app data.
+Let’s explore the steps of Exploratory data analysis in detail using customer churn analysis based on the customers' behaviour on the website or app data.

 We will classify what kind of customers are likely to sign up for the paid subscription of a website.
-After analysing and classifying the dataset, we will be able to do the targeting-based marketing or recommendation to the customers who are likely to sign up for the paid subscription plan.
+After analysing and classifying the dataset, we can do the targeting-based marketing or recommend to the customers likely to sign up for the paid subscription plan.

 2. How many entries (Rows) and attributes(Columns) are present in the data?
 What is the shape of the data?

-.shape method returns number of rows by number of columns in the dataset.
-So, in our dataset we have 50000 rows and 12 columns.
+.shape method returns a number of rows by a number of columns in the dataset.
+So, in our dataset, we have 50000 rows and 12 columns.